Git-Leon/Leon-Hunter-Public-Portfolio/README.md

 * Lead content developer for java programming boot camp.
 * Created solutions, lectures, and curriculum for training program.
-* Taught all core concepts of java and advanced topics including JDBC, JPA, Spring Boot, and design patterns
+* Taught Core Java and and Java Web APIs using JDBC, JPA, Spring Boot, and design patterns
 * Assisted in the education and job-placement of over 200 junior full-stack application developers

 ### Contractor / Technical Instructor
 #### JPMorgan Chase & Co.
 ##### October 2018 – November 2018; Glasgow, United Kingdom

-* Contracted through ZipCodeWilmington, I served as a technical Java instructor teaching web-development to JP Morgan’s incoming, and transitioning developers located in Glasgow, Scotland.
+* Contracted through ZipCodeWilmington, served as a technical Java instructor teaching web-development to JP Morgan’s incoming, and transitioning developers located in Glasgow, Scotland.
 * The course was an intense 12 week training program mocking a real-world developer environment by enforcing collaboration strictly through Github, and enforcing 12 factor configuration methodologies such as leveraging Maven for dependency management and environment variables for application configuration.
 The course was taught using a stack of Maven, SpringBoot, MySQL, Angular and Heroku